 In Alabama, the tax lien sale consists of a public auction.
 The winning bidder at the auction doesn’t actually get title to your home.
 Instead, he or she gets a “tax lien certificate.”
 This gives the auction winner the right to collect the tax debt and eventually obtain title to the home if you don’t pay up.
 (To get details on the tax sale process in Alabama, see What Happens If I Don't Pay Property Taxes in Alabama.)

-The amount you’ll have to pay to redeem depends on who buys the tax lien at the sale: the state or another party.
+The amount you’ll have to pay to redeem depends on who is the purchaser at the sale: the state or another party.

-When someone other than the state buys the lien.
-If someone other than the state is the winning bidder, you’ll have to pay the following amounts.
+When someone other than the state is the purchaser.
+Effective until January 1, 2020, if someone other than the state is the winning bidder, you’ll have to pay the following amounts.

-When the state buys the lien.
-To redeem, you must pay:
+When the state is the purchaser.
+Effective until January 1, 2020, to redeem, you must pay: